waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Observed: (15, 17) -> (15, 21) via Down.
 Blocked by WALL at (15, 22).
 - Observed: (15, 21) -> (19, 21) via Right.
 Blocked by WALL at (20, 21).
 - Observed: (19, 21) -> (19, 23) via Down.
 Blocked by FLOOR_UP_WALL at (19, 24).
-- Lesson: In menus, ALWAYS separate directional inputs from action inputs (A, B, Start, Select) into separate turns to avoid input truncation.
+- Lesson: In menus, ALWAYS separate directional inputs from action inputs into separate turns.

 # Exploration Plan: Ice Path 1F
 - Goal: Reveal unseen tiles and find the path to the exit.
 - Step 1: Explore north part of Row 14.
 - Step 2: Investigate the ice at X=32 and the item at (32, 23).
 - Step 3: Look for a ladder to B1F.
-- Status: Navigating to (21, 12) to explore western Row 12.
-(Turn 28089)
+- Status: In battle with wild Zubat.
+(Turn 28111)

 # Capture Strategy: Zubat
 - Target: Zubat (Lv 22, Female)
 - Strategy: KIMCHI (Gloom) -> Sleep Powder -> Great Ball.
 - Status: Zubat is asleep.
-Using Great Ball #4.
-(Turn 28105)
+Attempting 5th Great Ball.
+(Turn 28111)